disit/dim-rim/README.md

 - Operating system tested: Linux Ubuntu, Windows and OSx
 - Tested also with LAMP/XAMPP,  MAMP or WAMP suite.
 - Browser tested: Chrome, Firefox, Safari and IE1x
-- Don't modify the .htaccess in the root folder since it is required for the url rewrite mechanism
+- The .htaccess in the root folder is required for the url rewrite mechanism

 **Installation Guide**
+Before start the installation you could need to edit the "structure.inc.php" to set "$baseUrl" and "$baseDir" variables.
+By default both come with the value "/rim/" and if you define a "rim" folder in your apache server document root (htdocs) this is ready to use.
+If you are going to change this name or the path, you must edit those variables.

 Execute installer.php by typing it on the address bar URL of your apache instance of your browser and follow the wizard instructions: